 She has performed throughout Europe, America, Asia, the Middle East and Africa.
 Recent festival appearances include MaerzMusik (Berlin), Festival Agora (Paris), Peterhof Festival (St. Petersburg), Indaba Festival (Grahamstown, South Africa), (Le) Poisson Rouge (New York), Eclat Festival (Stuttgart), and Tanglewood Festival (Massachussets).
-She has given solo recitals throughout the world, for example in Amman, Kraków, Abu Dhabi, Paris, Beijing, Moscow, New York, and Berlin, and was a soloist with the St. Petersburg State Symphony, the Romanian State Philharmonic in Ploiesti, the DalSegno Chamber Orchestra, and the Harvard Orchestra.
+She has given solo recitals throughout the world, for example in Amman, Kraków, Abu Dhabi, Paris, Beijing, Moscow, New York, and Berlin, and was a soloist with the St. Petersburg State Symphony, the Romanian State Philharmonic in Ploiesti, the Mendelssohn Chamber Orchestra Leipzig, and the Harvard Summer Orchestra.

-Heather O'Donnell plays a wide range of music, from Bach's Goldberg Variations through major works of the early 20th-century (e.g. Charles Ives's- Concord Sonata, Maurice Ravel's Gaspard de la Nuit), continuing on to a passionate involvement with contemporary music.
+Heather O'Donnell plays a wide range of music, from Bach's Goldberg Variations through major works of the early 20th-century (e.g. Charles Ives's- Concord Sonata, Maurice Ravel's Gaspard de la Nuit), continuing on to a strong involvement with contemporary music.
 She gave over 30 world-premieres of solo piano works (including pieces by Luciano Berio, Walter Zimmermann and James Tenney) and is the dedicatee of works by several composers (including Michael Finnissy, Frederic Rzewski, Sidney Corbett, and Oliver Schneller).
-She was featured on Deutschland Radio, Radio France, and Deutsche Welle Television and gave lectures and masterclasses at Columbia University (New York), New England Conservatory (Boston), Universität der Künste (Berlin) and Rhodes University (South Africa).
+She was featured on Deutschland Radio, Radio France, and Deutsche Welle Television.
 Heather O'Donnell was the first prize winner and the recipient of the Gaudeamus Foundation Prize in the Fifth Krzysztof Penderecki International Competition in Kraków, Poland.
-Her Solo-CD in honor of Charles Ives was recently released on Mode Records.
+Her Solo-CD in honor of Charles Ives was recently released on Mode Records in 2010.
 She was the artistic director of many commissioning projects including "Responses to Ives" and "Piano optophonique".
-Heather O'Donnell was featured in German filmmaker Alexander Kluge's Film Nachrichten aus der ideologischen Antike.
+Heather O'Donnell was featured in German filmmaker/philosopher Alexander Kluge's cinematic representation of Marx's Das Kapital.

 Heather O'Donnell is a Steinway Artist.
-She lives in Berlin with her husband, composer Oliver Schneller, and daughter.
+She lives in Rochester, New York with her husband, composer Oliver Schneller, and daughter.